Techshailesh/Python/Basics/Python_Sets.md

 Set is unordered, unchanged and unindexed.

-Sets are written with curly brackets.
+Sets are written with curly braces {}.
+Now we have seen this {} in dictionary, dictionary holds key:value pairs , however sets hold collection of unique elements only.

 basic example of set :